pettibetty/frontend-nanodegree-feedreader/README.md

 Feed Reader API to grab RSS feeds as JSON object we can make use of.
 It also uses the Handlebars templating library and jQuery.
-5. In jasmine/jasmine.js, you van found more about jasmine, the methods and functoions that are used.
+5. In jasmine/jasmine.js, you can found more about jasmine, the methods and functions that are used.
-6. Once you have opened index.html in the browser, I will find the result of our test at the very bottom of the pages.
+6. Once you have opened index.html in the browser, you will find the result of our test at the very bottom of the pages.

 ## Playing around with the test.